Our Home Warranty Review Methodology

 Website Details

-Many consumers start by visiting a company’s website when initially shopping for a home warranty plan.
-However, if a home warranty website doesn’t provide clear details about its plans, exclusions, or fees, homeowners can become confused about whether they are choosing the right plan based on their needs.
-Our team evaluated each company’s website and awarded points based on its full disclosures on service call fees, exclusions, coverage caps, and coverage.
-We deducted points if these disclosures were vague or missing.
+Many customers visit a company’s website when searching for a home warranty plan.
+However, if a home warranty website lacks clear details about its plans, exclusions, or fees, homeowners can become confused about whether they’re choosing the right plan for their needs.

-Sample Contract Details
+Sample Contract Disclosures

 Customer Support